 Erin: Your website indicates your flowers are available at both the Floramax and UFG auctions in Auckland.
 What are the flower auctions like there and how does that process work for farmers like you?

 It can be very nerve-racking at times, it’s always a bit of a gamble on our part.
-During the spring flush, it can be quite discouraging to say the least.
+During the spring flush, it can be quite discouraging, to say the least.
 Even our little flower farm can so easily flood the market, with our prices taking a huge knock.
-We are trying to think of ways to avoid this, looking into selling more direct over those high volume periods.
-Selling direct to our designers is a real passion of mine, I love the friendships we have formed and the trust that we have built up over the years.
-However picking to order is far more time consuming.
+We are trying to think of ways to avoid this, looking into selling more direct over those high-volume periods.
+Selling directly to our designers is a real passion of mine, I love the friendships we have formed and the trust that we have built up over the years.
+However, picking to order is far more time-consuming.
 So it’s about finding that balance between direct and market.